The latest updates from LRPS...

-- Common touch-points such as door handles, taps, etc. will be sanitised by the caretaker throughout the school day.
+- Common touch-points such as door handles, taps, etc. will be cleaned by the caretaker throughout the school day.

 - PE will take place, but will not include contact sports.
-All equipment used in PE will be sanitised by staff before and after it is used.
-Children should bring in their PE on their designated PE day (to be confirmed in September) – it should then be taken home and washed every week.
+All equipment used in PE will be cleaned by coaches before and after it is used.
+Children should wear their PE kit to school on their designated PE day.

-- iPads will be sanitised before and after use.
+- iPads/PC's will be sanitised before and after use.

 We have an in-depth, whole-school risk assessment which covers all measures we are taking in school to keep our children, staff and parents safe.
 To see it, click here.

 What changes to the curriculum will there be?
 How will my child catch up?